Sensitivity of mixing times of Cayley graphs

-where $d$ denotes the distance (in $X$ or in $Y$, as appropriate); and further such that for every $y\in Y$ there is some $x\in X$ such that $d(\phi(x),y)\le a+b$.
+where $d$ denotes the distance (in $X$ or in $Y$, as appropriate).
+Further we require that for every $y\in Y$ there is some $x\in X$ such that $d(\phi(x),y)\le a+b$.
 We say that $X$ and $Y$ are $(a,b)$ quasi-isometric if such a $\phi$ exists.
 (Our choice of definition is unfortunately only partially symmetric.
-If $\phi:X\to Y$ is an $(a,b)$ quasi-isometry then one may construct a quasi-isometry $\psi:Y\to X$ with the same $a$ but perhaps with a larger $b$).
+If $\phi:X\to Y$ is an $(a,b)$ quasi-isometry then one may construct a quasi-isometry $\psi:Y\to X$ with the same $a$ but perhaps with a larger $b$.)

 For a property of random walk that is defined naturally on infinite graphs we say that it is \emph{quasi-isometrically invariant} if whenever $G$ and $H$ are two quasi-isometric infinite graphs, the property holds for $G$ if and only if it holds for $H$ (the graphs are made into metric spaces with the graph distance).
-A famous example is the Harnack inequality \cite{BM18}.
+Examples include a heat kernel on-diagonal upper bound of polynomial type \cite{CKS87}, an off-diagonal upper bound \cite{G92} and a corresponding lower bound \cite{GHL09,B09}.
+A particularly famous example is the Harnack inequality \cite{BM18}.
 For a quantitative property of random walk naturally defined on finite graphs, such as the mixing time, one says that it is invariant to quasi-isometries if, whenever $G$ and $H$ are $(a,b)$-quasi-isometric, the property may change by a constant that depends only on $a$ and $b$ and not on other parameters.
-Similar notions may be defined for Brownian motion on Riemannian manifolds, and one may even ask questions like `if a manifold $M$ is quasi-isometric to a graph $G$ and brownian motion on $M$ satisfies some property, does random walk on $G$ satisfy an equivalent property?' and a number of examples of this behaviour are known.
+Similar notions may be defined for Brownian motion on Riemannian manifolds, and one may even ask questions like `if a manifold $M$ is quasi-isometric to a graph $G$ and Brownian motion on $M$ satisfies some property, does random walk on $G$ satisfy an equivalent property?' and a number of examples of this behaviour are known.